HadrienG2/subwoofer/README.md

 ### Understanding the subnormal fallback path

-By comparing the subnormal overhead at different subnormal input frequencies, you can learn more about how your CPU implements its subnormal fallback path:
+By comparing the subnormal overhead at different subnormal input frequencies, you can learn more about how your CPU implements its subnormal fallback path.
+For example...

-* If the observed overhead grows ~linearly to a maximum at 100% subnormal occurence frequency, it suggests that the extra costs of processing subnormals in the CPU backend predominate.
+* If the observed overhead grows ~linearly to a maximum at 100% subnormal occurence frequency, it suggests that the subnormals fallback path is extremely inefficient and the extra processing costs dominate.
+This is for example the case on those Intel CPUs where subnormal number processing causes a CPU pipeline flush followed by execution of slow microcode.
-* If the overhead reaches a maximum around 50% and decays on both sides, it suggests that the CPU's float processing logic starts with a subnormal/normal branch, whose misprediction costs dominate in this least predictable input configuration.
+* If the overhead reaches a maximum around 50% and decays on both sides, it suggests that the CPU's float processing logic starts with a subnormal/normal branch, whose misprediction costs dominate in this least predictable input configuration, but beyond that the overhead of processing normal and subnormal numbers is similar.
+  - In less branch-bottlenecked paths where the CPU backend overhead of the subnormal path is observably higher than that of the normal path, you will see it because the throughput will be lower at 100% of subnormals than at 0%, and the maximal overhead peak will be shifted horizontally a little higher than the ~50% position of maximal-unpredictability.
+  - Similarly, if the CPU manufacturer has opted to bias the branch predictor to more aggressively assume absence of subnormals, this will result in a horizontal shift of the branch-misprediction peak, this time towards a horizontal position smaller than 50%.
-* If the overhead reaches a maximum at low subnormal input frequencies, then quickly drops to a lower magnitude, it suggests that the CPU's fallback logic for handling subnormals can also handle normal numbers, and the CPU manufacturer took advantage of this to avoid the overhead of normal/subnormal mode switches by remaining in fallback mode as long as the frequency of subnormals occurence remains higher than a certain threshold.
+* If the overhead reaches a maximum at a very low subnormal input frequencies, then quickly drops to a lower magnitude, it suggests that the CPU's fallback logic for handling subnormals can also handle normal numbers, and the CPU manufacturer took advantage of this to avoid the overhead of normal/fallback mode switches by remaining in fallback mode as long as the frequency of subnormal input occurence remains higher than a certain threshold.

-By comparing results from different data types on the fastest data sources, you can also check for type-dependent limitations of the CPU's subnormal fallback: is it slower on double-precision operands?
+Furthermore, by comparing results from different data types on the fastest data sources, you can also check presence or absence of type-dependent limitations of the CPU's subnormal fallback: is it slower on double-precision operands?
 Does it "serialize" SIMD operations into scalar operations or SIMD operations of smaller width?